Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __detected_when__
   - Type: string
-  - Description: Timepoint at which the pH was measured (e.g. at before, during or after the reaction).
+  - Description: Timepoint at which the pH was measured (e.g. before, during or after the reaction).

+- __detected_how__
+  - Type: string
+  - Description: The pH value of a reaction can be determined in various ways, such as using a pH meter, pH paper, titration, electrochemical sensors, or other methods.

 <hr>